 Masterpiece Stories

-Portrait of Sofonisba Anguissola by Anthony Van Dyck
+Masterpiece Story: Portrait of Sofonisba Anguissola by Anthony van Dyck

-Anthony van Dyck was a Flemish painter who was born in Antwerp (Spanish Netherlands, now Belgium) in 1599 and passed away in London in 1641.
+Anthony van Dyck was a Flemish painter born in Antwerp (then Spanish Netherlands, now Belgium) in 1599 and passed away in London in 1641.
 From 1621 to 1627, he stayed in Italy, where he was employed with commissions and studied the works of the great masters, particularly the Venetian painter Titian.
-While he spent most of his time in Genoa, he also visited other cities, such as Rome, Venice, Padua, Mantua, Milan, Turin and Palermo.
+While he spent most of his time in Genoa, he also visited other cities, such as Rome, Venice, Padua, Mantua, Milan, Turin, and Palermo.
 During his visit to Palermo in 1624, he drew a sketch that might have served as a study for a painted portrait of the Italian painter Sofonisba Anguissola.
 Here, we tell the story of this portrait.

 Sofonisba Anguissola was a late Renaissance Italian painter who was born in Cremona around 1532 and passed away in Palermo in 1625.
 She worked in the court of Philip II of Spain and established an international reputation for her ability to paint portraits.
 At a time when women were not accepted as apprentices in the workshops of artists, most female painters came from families where the father was a painter.
 Sofonisba Anguissola was an exception to this rule.

-Anthony van Dyck, The painter Sophonisba Anguisciola, leaf from van Dyck’s Italian Sketchbook, 1624, British Museum, London, United Kingdom. © The Trustees of the British Museum.
+Anthony van Dyck, The painter Sophonisba Anguisciola, leaf from van Dyck’s Italian Sketchbook, 1624, British Museum, London, UK. © The Trustees of the British Museum.

 Anthony van Dyck, Portrait of Sofonisba Anguissola, c.
 1624, Knole, Kent, United Kingdom.